The Black Blood of the Earth

 THE COLLEGE YEARS

 At some point, all of us start wondering how much coffee we can drink before our hearts explode.
-This typically happens when we are up, very late, in college with either the panic of a final the next day or have nothing particularly better to do than try to achieve acute caffiene poisoning.
+This typically happens when we are up, very late, in college with either the panic of a final the next day or have nothing particularly better to do than try to achieve acute caffeine poisoning.
 What do you mean you haven’t done this?
 Liar.
 You’re letting yourself down and making Baby Jesus (ten time running All American Most Valuable Jesus) cry.

 My first foray into this arena involved a winter quarter introductory physics final exam.
 I had been gifted with a friend’s surplus espresso machine that I’d barely used, not being much of a coffee fan at that time.
 Also, all of us freshmen had received a gift box (sub-category: male) full of useful “male” things.
 One of these useful things was a packet with two No-Doze in it.
-I had six apartment mates and none of them had used anything other than condoms from their kits yet (as a physics major, which is tantamount to a degree in abstinence, my condoms had gone decidely unused).
+I had six apartment mates and none of them had used anything other than condoms from their kits yet (as a physics major, which is tantamount to a degree in abstinence, my condoms had gone decidedly unused).

 Figuring that this was going to be long night of cramming before the test, I collected everyone’s No-Doze and broke out the espresso maker.
 At 8pm I prepared a bowl of macaroni, popped two No-Doze, and washed it all down with the first quadruple mocha of the evening.
 Around 1am, I figured I’d better repeat the 8pm dosage.
 At 4am, I had two more No-Doze.
 At 6am, worried that I wasn’t feeling any caffeine kicking in, I popped four more and had another pot of espresso.
 The fact that I was still awake at 6am should have been a hint to me but I’d sailed far beyond the horizons of sanity by that time.
 The final began at 8am.